-- aging should be made entirely from a monolegislation in this regard varies from country to - Maintaining product quality, shelf life and food - in Belgium via the blue PMD waste collection bags (special bags used in Belgium for plastic packaging, metallic packaging and drink cartons) and via the separate paper waste collection from homes. - In many departments, there are ongoing projects marketers, packaging specialists, purchase and - Developing packaging made of paper: a 100% - Using rPET as a packaging material: rPET tles that are currently disposed of in the blue
+- Packages are (where possible) developed such that they are recyclable after use.
+For this, packaging should be made entirely from a monomaterial.
+However, this is difficult because the legislation in this regard varies from country to country. - Maintaining product quality, shelf life and food safety are paramount: this is often a problem in case of packaging films made of a mono-material. - Aluminium and cardboard packaging are recycled in Belgium via the blue PMD waste collection bags (special bags used in Belgium for plastic packaging, metallic packaging and drink cartons) and via the separate paper waste collection from homes. - In many departments, there are ongoing projects that are collaborations between the factories, marketers, packaging specialists, purchase and suppliers.
+A fine example of our commitment to "one Ter Beke".
+We are specifically working on: - Developing packaging made of paper: a 100% renewable raw material - Using rPET as a packaging material: rPET is recycled PET material derived from bottles that are currently disposed of in the blue waste collection bags.
+Use of this material results in a much lower carbon footprint.